JLaydeJ/credit-risk-classification/README.md

 2. The results: Using a bulleted list, describe the accuracy score, the precision score, and recall score of the machine learning model.
 - 99% balanced accuracy
-- 80 healthy and 67 high-risk loans misclassified
 - Healthy loans: 100% precision; high-risk loans: 85% precision

 4. A summary: Summarize the results from the machine learning model.
 Include your justification for recommending the model for use by the company.
 If you don’t recommend the model, justify your reasoning.
+  - The logistic regression model is successful at predicting both healthy (0) and high-risk (1) loan labels.
+It predicts healthy loans with 100% precise and high-risk loans at 85%.